 “Why is everything always about you?”
 I ask, giving him a stern look.

 “Oh but it isn’t.
 To me, it’s all about you.”
 He says this in a deep voice, only a few inches from my earlobe.
-I didn’t understand why it caused shivers to suddenly appear on my fair skin, but I played it off as being cold from the water slide.
+I didn’t understand why it caused shivers to suddenly appear on my fair skin, but I play it off as being cold from the water slide.